STICKnoLOGIC/First-Accord-Docs/json-structure.md

 # JSON Structure <!-- {docsify-ignore} -->

-To contribute in `First Accord`, you need to create a new JSON file in the `contributors` directory through a pull request.
-For example, if your GitHub username used to pull request is `STICKnoLOGIC`, you would create a file named `sticknologic.json` in the `contributors` directory.
-The full path would be `contributors/example.json`.
+To contribute in `First Accord`, you must generate a new JSON file in the `contributors` folder by means of a pull request.
+For instance, if your GitHub username for the pull request is `STICKnoLOGIC`, you should create a file called `sticknologic.json` in the `contributors` folder.
+The complete path would be `contributors/example.json`.

 ## Filename

 > [!NOTE]
-> The name of the JSON file must match your GitHub username that you use when submitting a pull request; if it doesn't match, it will be automatically closed and will not be merged into the main repository.
-Nonetheless, your JSON filename needs to satisfy the subsequent requirements:
+> The JSON file's name must correspond to your GitHub username that you use when submitting a pull request; if it does not correspond, it will be automatically closed and won't be merged into the repository.
+However, your JSON filename must meet the following criteria:

 the filename of the JSON: